 Strongly Agree Neutral Disagree Strongly

 Agree Disagree

-l was read the Learning Agreement, Student Terms and Conditions and Student Handbook before coming to the Induction Day.
+lwas read the Learning Agreement, Student Terms and Conditions and Student Handbook before coming to the Induction Day.

 asked to sign the Learning Agreement.

 sign the Induction Declaration Form.

 do the Online Induction Quiz.

 keep my contact details up to date.

-The Learnin g Agreement was informative.
+The Learnin The Learning Agreement was informative.